 Racing with Aston Martin in the IMSA SportsCar Championship

 In 2014, JD joined The Racer's Group as a full-time driver in the IMSA United SportsCar Championship.
 He was driving the #007 Aston Martin Vantage GT3 in all ten rounds, not scoring wins or podium in the GTD class.
 His best result was the fourth place at Belle Isle.

 JD continued to race with TRG Aston Martin in the 2015 IMSA season but left the team after four rounds.
 He was on a podium at Sebring 12 Hours, finishing second in GTD class together with Christina Nielsen and Brandon Davis.
 Later in a career, JD rejoined TRG in two IMSA races in 2016 and one race in 2017.

 James Davison at 2018 Indianapolis 500

-JD's last Indy 500 start came in May 2018 in the #33 Chevrolet.
+In May 2018, JD raced in the #33 Chevrolet.
 The car was entered by AJ Foyt with Byrd/Hollinger/Belardi and qualified for the race in 19th place.
-His race came to an end on Lap 47 after a contact with Takuma Sato.
+His race came to an end on Lap 47 after contact with Takuma Sato.

 James Davison raced with Nissan in 2015 and 2016